 Early Relations and Diplomatic Ties

 Diplomatic relations between Turkey and Pakistan were formally established in 1947, soon after Pakistan gained independence.
 Turkey was among the first countries to recognize Pakistan as an independent state.
-The two countries signed a treaty of friendship and cooperation on April 2, 1954, which was a testament to their close ties
+The two countries signed a treaty of friendship and cooperation on April 2, 1954, which was a testament to their close ties1

 Military Cooperation

 Pakistan and Turkey have maintained strong military relations for decades.
 Turkey has provided training to Pakistani air force officers and has assisted in upgrading Pakistan's F-16 fleet.
-These military ties have been a cornerstone of the relationship between the two nations
+These military ties have been a cornerstone of the relationship between the two nations1

 Cultural and Economic Relations

 The countries share historical Islamic ties, and Pakistanis have generally enjoyed a positive perception in Turkey.
 Over the years, the relationship has expanded to include deepening economic relations.
-Turkey supports Pakistan's position on holding a plebiscite under the UN to decide the future of Kashmir, a stance that has been reaffirmed by Turkish leadership in various international forums
+Turkey supports Pakistan's position on holding a plebiscite under the UN to decide the future of Kashmir, a stance that has been reaffirmed by Turkish leadership in various international forums1

 5